Health Professions Application Timeline

 - All applicants must inform the Health Professions Office that they plan to go through the review process this cycle.
 Complete the Intent to Apply Form.
 You will need special permission from Barbara Fuller after this date.

 - Williams Office of Health Professions uses veCollect (VirtualEvals) for storage of application material.
 Open a veCollect account after submitting the form.
 (Manual authorization of veCollect account may require a few hours.)
 You will upload all documents—HP Self-Assessment Guide, Biographical Report, and Resume—to your file.

 - Use these special instructions for uploading documents to veCollect.

 January 31, 2018: Letters of recommendation and outside transcripts

 - Begin to request letters of recommendation from professors, supervisors, physicians, and others who have worked with you.
 You should have three to four evaluators, and two of them should be science faculty.
 There is an art to asking for letters; make sure it is someone who knows you well and can discuss your potential as a future health care professional.

 - Create evaluator records in veCollect, which automatically sends out instructions to evaluators.

 - Request transcripts from any institution at which you have taken courses (e.g., summer or study abroad).
 These transcripts are for the Office of Health Professions and the HP Committee.
-You will also have to request transcripts for the AMCAS.
+You will also have to request transcripts as a part of the AMCAS completion and submission.
 The transcript request form will be linked to the AMCAS in the "Schools Attended" section.

-- Send these transcripts in electronic form to Linda ([email protected])
+- Send these transcripts from outside institutions in electronic form to Barbara Fuller ([email protected])